This example is solved with the data science and machine learning platform Neural Designer. You can follow it step by step using the free trial.

 Distributions

 Histograms and pie charts show the distribution of the data over their entire range.
 A uniform or Gaussian distribution of all variables is generally desirable for predictive analysis.
-Conversely, if the data has an uneven distribution, the model will likely be of poor quality.- The following chart shows the histogram for the variable AGE.
-The abscissa represents the midpoints of the rectangles, and the ordinate represents their corresponding frequencies.
-This distribution is Gaussian, and the center is at 36.8.
+Conversely, if the data is uneven, the model will likely be poor quality.

 - The following chart shows the histogram for the variable CYTOLOGY.
 The majority of values correspond to the NORMAL value.
 The least represented values are ASC-H and AGC.